soyart/fngobot/README.md

     /alert bbl.bk > 120

-The example below will make the bot alert if BBL.BK 'ask' price is lesser than 115:
+The example below will make the bot alert if BBL.BK 'ask' price is smaller than 115:

     /alert bbl.bk ask < 115